 This kind of work gives you valuable experience and reliability through working with other service providers.
 Frameworks are therefore a great stepping stone to larger, sole supplier painting contracts to grow your business in the future.

 So, how do I find available painting contracts?

-Whether you are brand new to tendering or looking for tips to improve, we can help.
+Whether you are brand new to tendering for construction contracts or looking for tips to improve, we can help.
 Finding leads and tenders doesn’t need to be difficult.
 Certain methods of finding painting contracts for your business, however, can be a big waste of time and resources.

 The following advice will demystify the process, and ensure you put your best foot forward on your tendering journey!